 2. What inspired you to create this course?

 Initially, my goals were to share with my ortho and sports med colleagues how incredible the pelvic floor muscle group is, and how to integrate it as a powerful ally in their programming.
 Many practitioners just assume that ‘typical” women’s health issues and anything pelvic floor related aren’t their department.
 But the evidence is clear that the pelvic floor is a player in the “core” and in all of our movements.
 The pelvis, and pelvic stability are part of both the upper and lower extremity kinetic chain.
 So adding pelvic floor integrative tools to the skill set of all practitioners is critical.
+In addition, the action of the diaphragm and breath mechanics intertwined as a component of the central control system (along with the pelvic floor and abs) is another powerful and tool for both musculoskeletal, pelvic, performance and neurological issues.
+It is a new access point that captures the system more automatically, creating the effortless carryover into function and fitness we all want from our programs.

 Along the way I found traditional women’s health practitioners who were hoping to link their specific pelvic floor interventions to the rest of the musculoskeletal system, with an eye on fitness.
 So I saw the course as a way to bring both specialties to the middle.